WebAssembly/exception-handling/proposals/Level-1.md

 try block of the catch block, since instructions in the body of the catch block are not in the body of the try block.

-As expected, it is left to the embedder to define how WebAssembly exceptions are handled within code defined by the embedder.

 Once a catching try block is found for the thrown exception, the operand stack is popped back to the size the operand stack had when the try block was entered, and then an except_ref referring to the caught exception is pushed back onto the